Telefonica reassures Italy over Telecom Italia's future

 After the Telco deal was announced, Italy said it would extend its powers to veto strategic changes in the energy, transport and telecommunications sectors.
 It also said it would take steps to lower the threshold for obligatory takeover bids in a move that could complicate Telefonica's Italian ambitions.

-(Additional reporting by Giselda Vagnoni, Stefano Rebaudo and Giancarlo Navach; Writing by Danilo Masoni; Editing by Anthony Barker)
+(Additional reporting by Giancarlo Navach; Writing by Danilo Masoni; Editing by David Goodman)